 04. Professional organizer

-If Marie Kondo, the Japanese organising consultant, is your role model, then getting paid to tidy up others people’s mess could be your calling.
+If Marie Kondo, the Japanese organizing consultant, is your role model, then getting paid to tidy up others people’s mess could be your calling.
 Take this a step further and offer your clients tips to improve their organizational methods in the future.
 Whether it’s apartments or office spaces, the possibilities here are endless.
-The necessary criteria are communication, motivation, and (of course) impressive organizational skills.
+The necessary criteria are communication, motivation and (of course) impressive organizational skills.

 Median annual salary: $53,000